jyagupsky20/sort-o_Walrus/README.md

 Reason: The list must swap every bubble.
 The list must make (size) passes because every pass will only put 1 element in the correct place.

+Big-O Classification: Bubble sort is quadratic, or O(n^2).
+For an array size 100 in the worst case scenario, the last element will be compared and swapped 99 (or size-1) times.
+The second to last element will be compared and swapped 98 times, and so forth.
+There will be 99 (or size-1) passes.
+So the number of comparison and swaps that will need to be made is roughly quadratic.

+In the best case, there will be 99 comparisons per pass and no swaps.
+There will be 99 passes.

 # selectionSort
 **Best Case**